Running jobs

 Here's the recurring job example from above, modified to:

-2. re-submit itself upon receiving that SIGUSR1 signal (with the trap command)
+option), - re-submit itself upon receiving that

 #!/bin/bash